-- Service equipment and tool - · Portable filter caddy - $\cdot$ Two 4000 mm imes 1in 100R1 Hoses - · Quick disconnect fittings. - · Discharge wand - · Various size fittings. - Brake system uses oil from hydraulic oil tank.
+- Service equipment and tool - · Portable filter caddy - \cdot Two 4000 mm imes 1in 100R1 Hoses - · Quick disconnect fittings. - · Discharge wand - · Various size fittings. - Brake system uses oil from hydraulic oil tank.
 Flush all lines in the brake, pilot, steering system and cut off system.
 Disassemble and clean major components for brake and steering system.
 Remove and clean pilot caps from main control valve. - Brake and steering components may fail if brake and steering system is not cleaned after hydraulic oil tank contamination. - If hydraulic system is contaminated due to a major component failure, remove and disassemble steering cylinders to clean debris from cylinders. - 2) Install a new return filter element.
 Inspect filter housing before installing new element. - For a failure that creates a lot of debris, remove access cover from hydraulic oil tank.
 Drain and clean hydraulic oil tank of fill the specified oil to hydraulic oil tank through upper cover. - 3) To minimize oil loss, pull a vacuum in hydraulic oil tank using a vacuum pump.
 Connect filter caddy suction line to drain port at bottom of hydraulic oil tank using connector.
 Check to be sure debris has not closed drain port. - 4) Put filter caddy discharge line into hydraulic oil tank filler hole so end is as far away from drain port as possible to obtain a thorough cleaning of oil.

-5) Start the filter caddy.
-Check to be sure oil is flowing through the filters.

-Operate filter caddy approximately 10 minutes so oil in hydraulic oil tank is circulated through filter a minimum of four

-\ times.

-Hydraulic capacity:

-- Tank : 90 $\ell$ (23.7 U.S. gal)

-- Syetem : 130 $\ell$ (34.3 U.S. gal)

-Leave filter caddy operating for the next

-6) steps.

-Start the engine and run it at high idle.
-For the most effective results, cleaning procedure must start with the smallest capacity circuit then proceed to the next

-7) largest capacity circuit.

-Operate all functions, one at a time, through a complete cycle in the following order: Clam, steering, bucket, and boom.
+- 5) Start the filter caddy.
+Check to be sure oil is flowing through the filters. - Operate filter caddy approximately 10 minutes so oil in hydraulic oil tank is circulated through filter a minimum of four times. - % Hydraulic oil tank capacity : 130 l (34.3 U.S. gal) - Leave filter caddy operation for the next steps. - 6) Start the engine and run it at high idle. - For the most effective results, cleaning procedure must start with the smallest capacity circuit then proceed to the next largest capacity circuit. - 7) Operate all functions, one at a time, through a complete cycle in the following order: Clam, steering, bucket, and boom.
 Also include all auxiliary hydraulic functions.
 Repeat procedure until the total system capacity has circulated through filter caddy seven times, approximately 30 minutes.

-Each function must go through a minimum of three complete cycles for a through cleaning for oil.

-Filtering time for machines with auxiliary hydraulic functions must be increased because system capacity is larger.

-- 9) Stop the engine.
-Remove the filter caddy. - 10) Install a new return filter element.

-Check oil level in hydraulic oil tank; Add oil if necessary.
+Each function must go through a minimum of three complete cycles for a through cleaning for oil. - Filtering time for machines with auxiliary hydraulic functions must be increased because system capacity is larger. - 8) Stop the engine.
+Remove the filter caddy. - 9) Install a new return filter element. - Check oil level in reservoir; Add oil if necessary.